 How does an artist become a member of AFAS?
 Membership is by invitation only.
 The AFAS accepts applications and pieces for membership review.
-Please refer to the website at www.autoartgallery.com for details.
+Please refer to »about AFAS membership or visit the AFAS member website at »www.autoartgallery.com

 Where can I go for more information regarding AFAS?
-Additional information about AFAS members, their publication and organization is available by contacting Scott Black at (214) 520-3430 or www.autoartgallery.com/afas
+Additional information about AFAS members, their publication and organization is available by contacting Scott Black at (214) 520-3430 or:

 send your request here:

 Advertise with us »